 A few months ago when I booked the flights for this trip, my best friend from college commented on how she had always wanted to go to Scandinavia.
 “Come along!”
 I told her.
 So she did!

 Nicole and her husband Mark arrived in Stockholm the day before us, so I figured they could take the day to get over their jet lag.
-We arrived around noon and got settled in to our “boatel”, the Rygersfjord, and then met Nicole and Mark on Djurgarden at the Vasa ship museum.
+We arrived on a flight from Lithuania around noon and got settled in to our “boatel”, the Rygersfjord, and then met Nicole and Mark on Djurgarden at the Vasa ship museum.
 We toured the museum together and then took the ferry to Gamla Stan to walk for a bit.
-We had dinner in the old quarter at a fantastic restaurant called Magnus Ladulas, where we were able to try some delicious reindeer meat, and a fantastic dinner of Swedish meatballs, mashed potatoes, pickled cucumbers, and lingonberries.
-Mmmm so good and way better than Ikea’s.
+We had dinner in the old quarter at a fantastic restaurant called Magnus Ladulas, where we were able to try some delicious reindeer meat, and a delicious dinner of Swedish meatballs, mashed potatoes, pickled cucumbers, and lingonberries.
+Mmmm, so good and way better than Ikea’s.
 Afterwards we had a glass of wine on the top of our boat, watching the sunset at 10:30.

 On our last day in Stockholm, we all visited the Nordiska Museum and the Historical Museum.
 Both were really good.
 We had an early dinner in Ostermalm at Zink Grill.
 Before we all left the next day, I had time to go in search of a few key scenes from Stieg Larsson’s Millennium Trilogy in our district of Sodermalm.